Counting intersection numbers of closed geodesics on Shimura curves: Overview of the paper

 Section \ref{sec:qback} recalls and proves some basic results on quaternion algebras that will be useful later.
-Section \ref{sec:basicresults} covers some basic results found by adapting results from \cite{JR21} to the Shimura curve setting.
+Section \ref{sec:basicresults} covers some basic results on intersection numbers.
 Section \ref{sec:xlink} studies the conditions on which there exist $x-$linked optimal embeddings of a given pair of discriminants.
 In Section \ref{sec:countEO}, we count the Eichler orders containing a given pair of $x-$linked embeddings.
 Section \ref{sec:mainproof} assembles all of the ingredients to prove the generalization of Theorem \ref{thm:countxlinking}.
 The paper ends by providing some explicit examples demonstrating the main results.